ec-europa/ecl-toolkit/README.md

 #### Other

-_For now, there's no other example available._
+_For now, there are no other examples available._